In other languages: Suomi

 Unfortunately, there is no good website to link to for the Erzya and/or Moksha program offered by Mordovia State University in Saransk.
-The application period for 2019 is over, but I will try to post the 2020 application form (and relevant contact info) here when it is announced.
+The application period for 2019 is over, and I doubt it will happen this year, but I will try to post the 2021 application form (and relevant contact info) here when it is announced.

 Summer School of Mari Language and Culture – this page is from 2017.
 It is unclear when the next Mari summer school will be held, but feel free to get in touch with the university (contact information is provided on their website) if you are interested.

-Udmurt Summer Language School (in Russian) – a number of students of Uralic languages have attended this program and learned a lot from it.
+Udmurt Summer Language School – a number of students of Uralic languages have attended this program and learned a lot from it.
 I personally have not yet made it, but would like to at some point.
-The application period for 2020 ends on the the 15th of June, 2020 (for citizens of EU countries) or the 30th of May, 2020 (for everybody else).
+This year, they are moving online; classes will be held from July 20th to 31st.

 Summer courses in a number of Turkic languages relevant to the study of Uralic linguistics.

 Chuvash Summer Camp (in Russian) – a number of people I know have also attended this event and enjoyed it.
 The main organizer is also an Esperanto speaker.
-Registration info for 2020 will be added when it is published.
+This event has unfortunately been canceled for 2020, with luck it will return next year.

 Feel free to email me@<this site's domain name> if you have further questions, or believe I have made a mistake somewhere.
 Bear in mind that I am not getting paid to maintain this site, so time-consuming updates may be some time coming.